 An enlarged prostate may also be incidentally found on imaging of the pelvis or on rectal exam.

-Benign prostatic hypertrophy is due to a combination of stromal hypertrophy and glandular hyperplasia, predominantly of the central zone (as opposed to prostate cancer which typically originates in the peripheral zone).
+Benign prostatic hypertrophy is due to a combination of stromal hypertrophy and glandular hyperplasia, predominantly of the transitional zone (as opposed to prostate cancer which typically originates in the peripheral zone).

 Complications of untreated benign prostatic hypertrophy include 4: